 Inspiring transformations of resilience, empowerment, and sustainable livelihoods through ADS Nyanza’s impactful community programs.

-Jacquiline, a 31-year-old mother of four, is a mentor farmer and community health volunteer under the ICRP Project.
-Through ADS Nyanza’s nutrition and smart farming training, she transformed her family’s health and diet.
+A 31-year-old mother of four, Jacquiline serves as a mentor farmer under the ICRP Project.
+Through ADS Nyanza’s smart farming training, she transformed her family’s diet and health.

-“There were nights my children and I slept hungry — but today, we have food, dignity, and hope.”
+“There were nights my children and I slept hungry—but today, we have food and dignity.”

 ads@ads-nyanza.org